rishibarad/ArduinoTetris/README.md

 Buttons are wired through a single input, with differing resistances for each corresponding button.

 Displayed on an RGB 32x16 LED Matrix.

-Had lots of fun with this project, and learned so much from it.

-Hope anyone who sees this has as much fun with tetris as I did :)